Australia’s Time Use Survey – Frequently Asked Questions

 Why was my household selected?

 Rather than survey the whole population, we use a scientific sampling process designed to collect data which builds a picture that includes people from all areas of Australia.
-Everyone has a chance of being selected for this important national survey.
+All households have a chance of being selected for this important national survey.

 Once a household has been selected, another household cannot be substituted in its place, as changing the random selection could mean some parts of the community are under or over represented.